fictionco/fiction/@apps/factor/docs/quickstart.md

 ### Before You Start

-- Factor requires [Node.js](https://nodejs.org/en/) version 10 or above, as well as [Yarn](https://yarnpkg.com/en/) for dependency management.
+- Factor requires [Node.js](https://nodejs.org/en/) version 12 or above
 - If you're using Windows you might need to install [standard build tools](https://github.com/felixrieseberg/windows-build-tools) which includes Python, etc.
 - Make sure you have [npx](https://www.npmjs.com/package/npx) installed (`npx` is shipped by default since NPM `5.2.0`)